kaitlynstrickfaden/edger/vignettes/edger_use.md

 `edger` package.
 It allows the user to take the edges he or she found in one image and recolor those pixels in a new set of images with any shifting or rotation as desired.
-It will save the recolored images with "\_edger" appended to the original file name, so you won’t lose any of your raw images.
+It will save the recolored images with “\_edger” appended to the original file name, so you won’t lose any of your raw images.
 These are the arguments for the `edger_multi` function:

 -   `images`: a vector containing file paths to images.
 The first image